Graduate Student Research Grants

 After the end of the sponsored project:

-- The student's research sponsor needs to provide a certification to the sub-committee chair stating that the student has performed satisfactory research work as proposed and has met the goals set forth in the proposal.
+1. The student's research supervisor must provide a certification to the sub-committee chair stating that the student has performed satisfactory research work as proposed and has met the goals set forth in the proposal.

 Note the following dates: